-This chapter contains standards on solid wastes so they are collected, transported, stored, and recycled or disposed of in a manner protective of human health and the environment.
+This chapter contains standards on solid waste so it is collected, transported, stored, and recycled or disposed of in a manner protective of human health and the environment.
 These integrated waste management standards:

 15.1.1 Apply to institutional, residential, commercial, and industrial solid waste generated at the installation.